zprpic/react-posts/README.md

 ### 18 Handle errors for messed up links in code (NOT in browsers) e.g. "/posts" to /postatgaggag/ - NOT DONE

-### 19 Refactor customhooks from 4 to 2 customHooks + create Async wrapper
+### 19 Refactor customhooks from 4 to 2 customHooks + services for useFetch hooks